My Philosophy of Life and Human Existence

 My FAVORITE thing about being Interfaith and defining it accordingly is that it is OBJECTIVELY reflective of how our country and how our world operates.
 We objectively live in an immensely beautiful and incredible Interfaith country and world.

 Similarly, for thousands and thousands of years humans have devoted themselves to innumerable spiritual traditions and practices.
-Billions of humans for centuries and billions of humans that are alive today find immense truth and knowledge through spiritual practices and traditions like prayer, meditation, visualization, manifestation, mantras, positive self-talk, and opening chakras.
+Billions of humans for centuries find immense truth and knowledge through spiritual practices and traditions like prayer, meditation, visualization, manifestation, affirmations, mantras, positive self-talk, and opening chakras.

 Humanity has always been and always will be Interfaith.